parbji/Pierre-Arbadji-Engineering-Portfolio/README.md

 ## Portfolio Development

-This portfolio showcases my journey from mechanical engineering fundamentals to specialized aerospace applications.
+This portfolio showcases my journey from mechanical engineering fundamentals to specialized aerospace applications and entrepreneurship.
 Each project demonstrates progression in technical complexity, leadership responsibility, and industry relevance.

 Built using modern web technologies for optimal performance and accessibility.
 Contributions and collaboration opportunities welcome!